MDSLab/s4t-iotronic-standalone/doc/ubuntu1404.md

 #Ubuntu 14.04 Stack4Things IoTronic (standalone) installation guide.

-We tested this procedure on a Uubuntu 14.04 server.
+We tested this procedure on a Ubuntu 14.04 server.
 Everything needs to be run as root.

 ####Install dependencies via apt-get: